Traffic disruption in Dublin city centre as farmers block roads

 The farmers had threatened to block the M50 though there appears to be no disruption to the motorway.

-The farmers, who are protesting over the price they get for animals at the factory gate, are demanding a meeting with the Minister for Agriculture Michael Creed before they lift their protest.
+The farmers are protesting over the price they get for animals at the factory gate.

+Five farmers met with Minster for Agriculture Michael Creed at his department on Wednesday morning.
+The farmers are now going to consult with the rest of the protesters about whether the demonstrations will continue, but said there was no commitment from Mr Creed.

+Speaking on RTÉ’s Morning Ireland earlier on Wednesday morning, Mr Creed said he wanted to bring the farming organisations into a situation where they can resume talks.

 A letter to Mr Creed, signed “farmers of Ireland”, has a list of eight demands including that the beef task force be set up; a regulator “to protect farmers’ interests” be appointed; and the “root and branch reform” of all State agencies connected with the agriculture sector, including Teagasc and Bord Bia.